Keldo/DevCompressionTool/README.md

 Please post any issues to our GitHub Issue Tracker

 # IRC
-This project's IRC Channel is on the Rizon Network, point your IRC client to irc.rizon.net and /join #DevWorks
+This project's IRC Channel is on the FreeNode Network, point your IRC client to irc.freenode.net and /join #DevWorks